wangvsa/CMSA/README.md

-    -g  : use GPU only (default use both GPU and CPU) -c  : use CPU only (default use both GPU and CPU) -w <int>    : specify the workload ratio of CPU / CPU -b <int>    : specify the number of blocks per grid -t <int>    : specify the number of threads per block
+    -g  : use GPU only (default use both GPU and CPU) -c  : use CPU only (default use both GPU and CPU) -w <float>  : specify the workload ratio of CPU / CPU -b <int>    : specify the number of blocks per grid -t <int>    : specify the number of threads per block -n <int>    : specify the number of GPU devices should be used